telerik/blazor-docs/components/window/overview.md

 ## Creating Blazor Window

 1. Use the `TelerikWindow` tag.
 1. Bind the `Visible` parameter to a `bool` property.
-It support one-way and two-way binding.
+It supports one-way and two-way binding.
 1. Add content to the `WindowContent` child tag.
 1. (optional) Add some title inside a `WindowTitle` tag.
 HTML markup and child components are supported too.
 1. (optional) Add a [`Close` action]({%slug components/window/actions%}) inside a `<WindowActions>` tag.